YBarsukova/MerkleTrie-ZKP/README.md

 2. Deploy the smart contracts to the blockchain.
 3. Call the smart contract with the generated proof to verify the knowledge of the data without revealing it.

-## Contributing

-1. Fork the repository.
-2. Create a new branch.
-3. Make your changes.
-4. Submit a pull request.

-## License

-This project is licensed under the MIT License.

-## Acknowledgements

-- The ZoKrates team for providing an excellent toolkit for zero-knowledge proofs.
-- The Ethereum community for their support and resources.

 ---